Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 ![Cuis Window](LayoutTour/Layout45.png)

-Shrinking the ObjectExporerObject Inspector and moving it aside, I type in its mini-Workspace:
+Shrinking the Object Inspector and moving it aside, I type in its mini-Workspace:
 ````Smalltalk
 self showLayouts.
 ````